araffin/robotics-rl-srl/gym_baxter/README.md

 ```
 Activate the new environment (macOS and Linux):
 ```
-source activate myenv
+conda activate myenv
 ```
 and to deactivate:
 ```
-source deactivate
+conda deactivate
 ```

-Or update the one you just created:
+b) Then, update the one you just created:
 but before, in order to avoid:
 torchvision-0.
 100% |################################| Time: 0:00:00 388.75 kB/s
 Invalid requirement: 'baselines (/home/antonin/Documents/baselines)==0.1.4'